The giant in random graphs is almost local: Discussion and open problems

-\paragraph{\bf Limiting properties that follow from local convergence} As stated in the introduction, local convergence is a versatile tool to prove various properties of random graphs.
-The number of connected components, the clustering coefficient, local neighborhoods, and edge-neighborhoods are all local quantities (see \citeII{Chapter 2} for many examples of local quantities).
-In some cases, some extra local conditions (typically on the degree distribution) need to be made in order to be able to use such results.
 Some less obvious properties also converge when the graph converges locally.
-An important and early example is the Ising model partition function \cite{DemMon10a}.
+An important and early example is the Ising model partition function on locally tree-like graphs \cite{DemMon10a}.
 Also the PageRank distribution is local \cite{GarHofLit20}.
 A property that is almost local is the density of the densest subgraph in a random graph, as shown by Anantharam and Salez \cite{AnaSal16}.
 Lyons \cite{Lyon05} shows that the exponential growth rate of the number of spanning trees of a finite connected graph can be computed through the local limit.
-See also \cite{Sale13b} for weighted spanning subgraphs, \cite{GamNowSwi06} for maximum-eight independent sets, and \cite{BhaEvaSen12} for the limiting spectral distribution of the graph adjacency matrix.
+See also \cite{Sale13b} for weighted spanning subgraphs, \cite{GamNowSwi06} for maximum-weight independent sets, and \cite{BhaEvaSen12} for the limiting spectral distribution of the graph adjacency matrix.

-Our approach shows that while the proportion of vertices in the giant is not a local property, it is almost local in the sense that one extra condition does guarantee that the proportion of vertices in the giant is what one would expect it to be on the basis of the local limit.
+Our approach shows that while the proportion of vertices in the giant is not a local property, it is `almost local' in the sense that one additional necessary and sufficient condition does identify the limiting proportion of vertices in the giant in terms of the local limit.
 It would be interesting to investigate whether the idea of `almost local' properties can be extended to other properties as well.
 For example, while Theorem \ref{thm-averdistCM>3} suggests that also logarithmic distances are an almost local property, the statement in Theorem \ref{thm-averdistCM>3} follows from the proof of Theorem \ref{thm-convtwolargestcomps}, rather than from a general `almost local' result as in Theorem \ref{thm-giant-conv-LWC}.
 It would be interesting to explore this further, to see whether also related typical distance results might be proved in a similar way (see \cite{DerMonMor12, DerMonMor17, HofHooVan05a, HofHooZna04a, HofKom17} for such related results).